Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 The project comprised an Arduino Uno, a breadboard, an ultrasonic sensor, an LED, resistors, and numerous jumper cables.
 The main system moves the inputs from the sensor to the Arduino, and a mini system blinks the LED.
 The sensor is the main component of the whole system and functions by shooting a beam of ultrasound.
 The beam travels until it hits an object, bouncing back into the sensor.
 Then, the system calculates the object’s distance by using the time it took for the beam to return to the sensor and the speed of sound, using the formula distance = speed x time.
 After transporting the data to the computer, it prints in the serial monitor, is brought into an if statement that questions if the distance is less than 20cm, and lights the LED if true.

 ![Headstone Image](Ultrasonic-Sensor-Arduino-Interfacing_2.png)

+>Figure 2: Model illustrating the functions of an ultrasonic sensor Credit: www.TheEnginneringProjects.com

 ## Challenges
 The main challenges I faced were the technical and physical aspects.
 With zero experience with circuitry, I frequently made mistakes, such as plugging wires in the wrong parts, leading to obstacles that could have been solved within seconds with proper knowledge.
 In addition, I had some problems with soldering and ended up with a crooked proto shield, so I had to resort to the breadboard.
 However, the sensors were the most exhausting part of this project.
 I first worked on a motion sensor, but after receiving underwhelming accuracy in the readings, I restarted the project, switched to ultrasonic sensors, and went through two more buggy sensors until I finally found one that worked.